ouw-tanderson/fci-devhub/README.md

 ### Global Improved Styling

 **Description:**
-Modifies the `<h4>` styling to match other headers for a seamless and appealing structure.
+Modifies the global styling to match other headers for a seamless and appealing structure.
 Modifies the GEO Template hero section subtitle for consistency.

 **Usage:**
-Apply the `.h4sans` class to any heading or element to resize its text content.
+Apply the `.h4sans` class to any heading or element to resize its text content. also applies a specific font style to the subtitle in the hero section of the GEO template.

 **How to Add:**
 1. From the Main Dashboard, select **Projects**.